It might best be described as getting out of the way.

 Luke Kennard added 16 points for the Blue Devils (21-5, 9-4 Atlantic Coast Conference), who are tied for second in the league with Florida State and Louisville.
 All three are a game behind No. 10 North Carolina, which beat North Carolina State 97-73 earlier Wednesday.

 Tatum came into the game just 19 for 60 from beyond the arc, but was 6 for 7 against the Cavaliers and 8 for 12 overall.
+He seemed to hit his stride last week when he scored 19 second-half points to propel the Blue Devils past rival North Carolina.

 London Perrantes scored 14 points to lead Virginia (18-7, 8-5) and Ty Jerome had 13.